 Usually the summer Sci-Fi Film Series shows five movies.
 “This year we decided to go with six,” says Vincent Piturro.

-July is Science Fiction month, and it marks the start of the seventh annual Science Fiction Film Series.
+July is Science Fiction month, and this year marks the start of the 8th annual Science Fiction Film Series.